-- A proof of current immunization letter and form
+- Proof of current immunization letter and form submitted through E*Value.

 - Basic cardiac life support (CPR) certification (adult, infant and child with AED).
 This must be maintained for the entire four years of the program.

-If you have not submitted a Free Application for Federal Student Aid (FAFSA) you should do as soon as possible.
-If you need assistance with your forms, please call the Financial Aid office at (303) 556-2886.
+If you have not submitted a Free Application for Federal Student Aid (FAFSA) you should as soon as possible.
+If you need assistance with your forms, please call the Financial Aid office at 303-724-8039.
 You may also e-mail them at firstname.lastname@example.org.

 For students admitted to the doctor of pharmacy (PharmD) program in the fall, the first course, Introduction to Pharmacy, will begin tentatively the second Friday in August.
 This is a seven-day required course that new students must successfully complete before continuing to the rest of the curriculum.
 Information and a course syllabus will be sent before the class begins.